-AMP Coaches should assist with the coordination of OJTs, when needed and applicable to in-school youth.
-OJTs are a training option that provides employers with the opportunity to train new employees on the specific knowledge or skills essential to the full and adequate performance of the job.
+AMP Coaches, when needed, should assist with the coordination of OJTs.
+OJTs are a training option that provides employers the opportunity to train new employees on the specific knowledge or skills essential to the full and adequate performance of the job.
 Employers are provided reimbursement for a portion of the payroll expenses based on training performance and company size.